 Hitachi to buy US software developer GlobalLogic for US$9.6 billion

-Hitachi Ltd said on Wednesday it will buy U.S. software company GlobalLogic Inc for US$9.6 billion, including repayment of debt, as the Japanese industrial conglomerate pivots from electronics hardware to digital services.

-TOKYO: Hitachi Ltd said on Wednesday it will buy U.S. software company GlobalLogic Inc for US$9.6 billion, including repayment of debt, as the Japanese industrial conglomerate pivots from electronics hardware to digital services.
+TOKYO: Hitachi said on Wednesday (Mar 31) it will buy US software company GlobalLogic for US$9.6 billion, including repayment of debt, as the Japanese industrial conglomerate pivots from electronics hardware to digital services.

 The acquisition is part of Hitachi's ongoing business portfolio overhaul, which includes the US$7 billion acquisition of ABB Ltd's power grid business last year and a series of divestitures of its domestic hardware subsidiaries.